carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl10.rst

 -------------------------------

-One thing about LLVM that turns off many people is that it does not solve all the world's problems in one system (sorry 'world hunger', someone else will have to solve you some other day).
+One thing about LLVM that turns off many people is that it does not solve all the world's problems in one system.
 One specific complaint is that people perceive LLVM as being incapable of performing high-level language-specific optimization: LLVM "loses too much information".

-Unfortunately, this is really not the place to give you a full and unified version of "Chris Lattner's theory of compiler design".
-Instead, I'll make a few observations:
+Here are a few observations about this:

 First, you're right that LLVM does lose information.
 For example, as of this writing, there is no way to distinguish in the LLVM IR whether an